lussoluca/drupalcon_prague_2022/web/modules/custom/devel/README.md

  - A block for masquerading as other users (useful for testing)
  - A mail-system class which redirects outbound email to files
  - Drush commands such as `fn-hook`, `fn-event`, `token`, `uuid`, and `devel-services`
- - *Webprofiler*.
-Adds a debug bar at bottom of all pages with tons of useful information like a query list, cache hit/miss data, memory profiling, page speed, php info, session info, etc.
  - *Devel Generate*.
 Bulk creates nodes, users, comment, taxonomy, media, menus for development.
 Has Drush integration.